FAQs

 What do I need to provide?

 Detailed medical records are not needed.
 A note from your physician supporting your certification is always welcome.
 A list of medications and a list of diagnoses are helpful, particularly if you have a complicated medical history.
-We also need a copy of your driver's license or other photo ID.
-These can be sent to us at the time of your telehealth visit by emailing to: info@mmjmedicalpractice.net or by faxing to 978-594-5878.
+We also need a copy of your driver’s license or similar ID.
+These can be photographed or scanned and sent to us at the time of your telehealth visit by emailing them to: info@mmjmedicalpractice.net.

 How do I arrange for a caregiver?